Tech Stack: The tools we use and love

 We’re building a very complex yet easy to use product, and we’re shipping new features all the time — see our release notes here.
 We would not have been able to work as focused and as quickly if we didn’t have access to some amazing tools.
 In no particular order, here are a few applications, tool and libraries that we love and recommend.

 Small Improvements It shouldn’t come as a surprise that we’re using SI internally too.
-We set our own goals and objectives, we praise each other for a job well done, and three times a year we conduct a 360 cycle.
-Our team leads use the 1:1 functionality too.
-Dogfooding win!
+We set our own goals and objectives, we praise each other for a job well done, we request feedback from another either individually or during company-wide 360 cycles, and we prepare and take notes with the 1:1 feature too.

 Trello We love the transparency Confluence brings us, but our love for JIRA has cooled, so we moved to Trello.
 It’s just so much faster to deal with day to day planning tasks.
 And while Trello filtering is no match for JIRA, this forces us to clean up old tasks more frequently, which is probably a Good Thing.

-Webpack We tried out Webpack during our recent Hackathon, and managed to make it work in a day.
-Production quality implementation took three more days, and now we have much improved dependency management and smaller asset files too.
-Win!
+Webpack We tried out Webpack during an earlier Hackathon, managed to make it work in a day, and have implemented awesome dependency management and progressive loading of resources since

-LESS We decided to use LESS early on, and haven’t looked back.
+LESS We decided to use LESS early on, and are still happy campers.

 InVision We used to think “prototyping in HTML” is faster, but we were wrong.
 Nothing beats InVision when it comes to sketching flows and discussing them remotely or asynchronously.
 We still embrace change, no InVision prototype makes it 100% into the product.
 But it sure helps speed up the process!

-Google App Engine This is not only the infrastructure on which we host our service and store our data, it also comes with a huge array of useful services, like task queues, memcache, remote URL fetch, and much more.
-If you’re a developer and hate maintaining your own servers, check out App Engine.
+Google App Engine This is the infrastructure on which we host our service and store our data, and it comes with a huge array of useful services, like task queues, memcache, remote URL fetch, etc. App Engine was in a bit of a decline from 2014 to 2017, but now with Java 8 and Node support it’s rocking again and we couldn’t be happier!

 Legion of the Bouncy Castle Don’t be fooled by the funny name.
 Bouncy Castle is darn serious software.
 It enables any Java application to employ seriously hard cryptography.
 We use it to encrypt textual user data.
 By the way, for password security we use bcrypt.
 If you’re a security nerd, you may want to continue reading our security policy next!